adriandarian/spectra/docs/AI_PROMPT.md

-# AI Prompt for Generating md2jira-Compatible Markdown
+# AI Prompt for Generating spectra-Compatible Markdown

 Use this prompt with AI assistants (Claude, ChatGPT, etc.) to generate properly formatted epic documentation.